quagliato/noisy-cricket/README.md

 DataBinding which creates a new VO and binds the values on it.

 ### Examples
-Use Model class "Usuario" and user subscription as an example.
+Use Model class "User" and user subscription as an example.

 ## Notes
 * Created for Apache HTTP Server 2